The Real Housewives of Orange County season 1

 The first season of The Real Housewives of Orange County, an American reality television series, was broadcast on Bravo.
 It aired from March 21, 2006, until May 9, 2006, and was primarily filmed in Orange County, California.
-Its executive producers are Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen.
+The first season was executive produced by Kevin Kaufman, Scott Dunlop, and Patrick Moses, produced through Kaufman Films and Dunlop Entertainment.
+Subsequent seasons were executive produced by Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen.

 The Real Housewives of Orange County focuses on the lives of Kimberly Bryant, Jo De La Rosa, Vicki Gunvalson, Jeana Keough and Lauri Waring.
 It consisted of eight episodes, all of which aired on Tuesday evenings.

 This marked the only regular appearance of Kimberly Bryant.

 Production and crew

 In April 2005, The Real Housewives was announced as one of six reality television series ordered by the American television channel Bravo; before its premiere, it was renamed The Real Housewives of Orange County in January 2006.
 One of its producers, Scott Dunlop, commented that it was originally planned to be set in a single gated community in Coto de Caza, California.
 A press release issued by the network noted that the series was inspired by the scripted soap operas Desperate Housewives and Peyton Place, and would document the lives of upper-class women who "lead glamorous lives in a picturesque Southern California gated community where the average home has a $1.6 million price tag and residents include CEOs and retired professional athletes."

 In August 2016, Keough, now a former cast member, revealed on Oprah: Where are they Now? that it was her family that inspired the series due to the producer, Scott Dunlop, being her neighbor at the time and writing the show about Keough and her family.
 Keough also went on to claim the success of the show was the time was due to timing, saying "the writers’ strike was on, so we became hugely successful for lack of anything else on TV."

 The series premiere "Meet the Wives" was aired on March 21, 2006, while the seventh episode "The Finale" served as the season finale, and was aired on May 2, 2006.
 It was followed by a reunion which marked the conclusion of the season and was broadcast on May 9, 2006.
 Adam Karpel, Alex Baskin, Douglas Ross, Gregory Stewart, Scott Dunlop, Stephanie Boyriven and Andy Cohen are recognized as the series' executive producers; it is produced and distributed by Evolution Media.